0psdev/Demo06/README.md

 # Demo06
-This project use terraform to create resource on Azure.
-Incloude
+This project use terraform to create resource on Azure. includes
 - Resorce Group
 - Aazure Container Registry
 - App Servcie plan